 I go, ‘Yeah.
 That’s all I carry – I’m the Million Dollar Man!’ (laughs ) They’d mumble under their breath and then make the change.

-I’d pick up people’s hotel bill and expenses just off the cuff.
-Many, many things just like that.
+I’d pick up people’s hotel bills and expenses just off the cuff—many, many things just like that.

-Though it took dedication on his part to master the art of being a bad guy.
+It took dedication on the part of Ted DiBiase to master the art of being a bad guy.
 In an interview with WNS Podcast, DiBiase described: